spectrum-health-systems/myavatool-web-service/src/Resources/Doc/manual.md

 * [**VerifyInpatientAdmissionDate**](https://github.com/spectrum-health-systems/AvatoolWebService/blob/development/doc/using-VerifyInpatientAdmissionDate.md): verifies that a client's Pre-Admission Date is the same as the current date.

 # CREATING A CUSTOM MyAVATAR WEB SERVICE
-If you are curious as to how the [My Avatool Web Service](https://github.com/spectrum-health-systems/my-avatool-web-service) was created, or you are looking for some information on creating your own custom web service for myAvatar™, these are the steps I took.
+If you are curious as to how the MAWS was created, or you are looking for some information on creating your own custom web service for myAvatar™, these are the steps I took.
+I'll be using the same naming conventions that I did with MAWS, so you should modify things as you see fit.

 ## BEFORE YOU BEGIN
-To create the Avatool Web Service, I used:
+To create MAWS, I used:
 * [Visual Studio Community 2019](https://visualstudio.microsoft.com/vs/) (including the extensions listed [here](https://github.com/APrettyCoolProgram/my-development-environment))
 * [Visual Studio Code](https://code.visualstudio.com/?wt.mc_id=DX_841432) (including the extensions listed [here](https://github.com/APrettyCoolProgram/my-development-environment))
 * [GitHub Desktop](https://desktop.github.com/)